Chair for Public Health and Health Services Research

 Children and Adolescents, Schools

-Evidence-based S3 Guideline on measures to prevent SARS-CoV-2 transmission in school settings: (Link to the published guideline)
+Evidence-based S3 Guideline on measures to prevent SARS-CoV-2 transmission in school settings (Living Guideline): (Link to the published guideline)

 B-FAST Project "Schools and child-care facilities"